orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 -----
 _**Description**_: Creates an intersection of sorted sets given in second argument.
 The result of the union will be stored in the sorted set defined by the first argument.

-The third optional argument defines `weights` to apply to the sorted sets in input.
+The third optionnel argument defines `weights` to apply to the sorted sets in input.
 In this case, the `weights` will be multiplied by the score of each element in the sorted set before applying the aggregation.
 The forth argument defines the `AGGREGATE` option which specify how the results of the union are aggregated.

 ##### *Parameters*
 *keyOutput*
 *arrayZSetKeys*
 *arrayWeights*
 *aggregateFunction* Either "SUM", "MIN", or "MAX": defines the behaviour to use on duplicate entries during the zInter.

 ##### *Return value*
 *LONG* The number of values in the new sorted set.